 One main difference is that EI applications will go through Service Canada and not the Canada Revenue Agency.
 If you have already been receiving CERB through Service Canada and are already eligible for EI, you will automatically transition to EI benefits once CERB ends at the end of September.
 If you are eligible for EI but have been receiving CERB through the Canada Revenue Agency, you will need to apply through Service Canada.

-Another major difference you will notice during the CERB to EI transition will be reporting requirements and frequency, but more details about this are expected to come.
-Recipients will have an obligation to be available for work and look for employment.
-As of now, EI applicants are required to apply every two weeks and submit biweekly reports that show they are still entitled to receive EI benefits.
+Another major difference you will notice during the CERB to EI transition will be reporting requirements and frequency.
+Once you have applied and completed your first biweekly report, you should receive your first payment within 28 days of applying.
+You will then be required to continue to submit biweekly reports that show you are still entitled to receive EI benefits.